 To register a business name, submit one of the following forms, along with the registration fee (€40 for paper filing/€20 for electronic filing), to the CRO within one month of adopting the business name:

 - Form RBN1: for an individual

 - Form RBN1A: for a partnership

 Link to Business Names Forms Link to Fees Page

-Please note: It normally takes three weeks from the receipt of the submission for the registration of a business name and the issue of the certificate.
+Please note: It normally takes five weeks from the receipt of the submission for the registration of a business name and the issue of the certificate.
 Please also note that the certificate will issue by email.
 Remember that the email address supplied on the form for registration will receive the issued certificate.
 Please check in case the document is received into Spam or Junk folder and consider whitelisting the CRO email address for any future communication (if any).

 Please note issues that may need clarification when an application is submitted: